 - Possibly informing about the new boundary by stating the above three items.
 Informing is a choice that you do not have to take.
 More about that is below.

 The consequence (the action that you take) is taken by you to protect yourself or to take you out of a situation.

 By following through with the consequence, you’ll be letting the situation play out without you.
-This is because setting a boundary means we will no longer engage with unacceptable behavior.
-We choose to lay down our end of the tug-of-war rope and we do something else.
+This is because setting a boundary means we will no longer engage in unacceptable behavior.
+We choose to lay down our end of the tug-of-war rope, and we do something else.
 What the other person does next is their choice.
 And the consequences of that choice are theirs too.

 This fear can make us want to give up the idea of setting boundaries and just remain co-dependent.

 The benefits of setting boundaries

 To me, having personal boundaries is another form of exercising something called “loving detachment“: meaning that I’m staying in my own personal space regardless of what’s going on around me.
 I’m not trying to control others, and I’m not taking responsibility for their choices.
 By setting boundaries, I’m consciously and lovingly letting others deal with the consequences of their choices, even if it’s uncomfortable for them.
 Even if it costs them money, relationships, or jobs.
 There’s definitely a degree of “tough love” involved in setting and enforcing boundaries.

 Boundaries are not something that you negotiate with anyone.
 No one can determine your boundaries but you simply because they’re part of your self-care!
 No one knows what’s best for you more than you do.
 You don’t need someone’s permission to set a boundary, and you don’t need them to approve of it, allow it, or agree to it.
 BOUNDARIES ARE NOT ABOUT ANYONE BUT YOU.
 THEY ARE TO TAKE CARE OF YOU.

 “You’d better not do —— ever again or else!”